Jalapeno Popper Chicken Casserole

 How To Make Jalapeno Popper Chicken Casserole

-Expert Tip: See that pic below?
+👉 Tip: See that pic above?
 You can just stop here and eat that creamy mixture with a spoon if you want.
 Or use it as a dip.
 It is awesome just as is.

-Second Step: Pour the casserole mixture into a 9x13 baking dish and spread in an even layer.
+Spread the chicken mixture in a 9×13 baking dish.
 Add some more bacon, shredded cheese, and sliced jalapeños on top.

 Variations